Frequently Asked Questions

 No. Final course grades are Pass/Fail based on an 80% or better score.

 Yes.
-It is required that students take Introductory Statistics for Data Analytics first, followed by Data Mining, and then Practical Application to Advanced Analytics or Machine Learning.
-Visual Analytics can be taken any time.
+It is required that students take Introductory Statistics for Data Analytics first, followed by Data Mining, then Applied Machine Learning, followed by Neural Networks and Deep Learning.
+Visual Analytics can be taken at any time.

 No there is no application process.
-The registration includes typical required information only such as name, address, phone, etc.
+The registration includes typically required information only such as name, address, phone, etc.

 No. This certification is non-credit, therefore the courses will not appear on an official Ohio State University transcript.

-No. This certifcation is non-credit so it's not possible.
+No. This certification is non-credit so it's not possible.

 No. Unfortunately, because the courses are non-credit, you must pay for the coursework or your employer/department may offer to pay for the coursework but we can't accept tuition benefits from OSU or financial aid.